Changing an account in the case of a life event

 Here’s how to let us know about any significant changes to your circumstances.
-You let us know by post, in store, use our online form or email, depending on the change you want to tell us about.
+You can let us know by post, in store, use our online form or email, depending on the change you want to tell us about.

-Changing the name on your account
+Change the name on an account

-• your marriage or civil partnership certificate
+• marriage or civil partnership: your marriage or civil partnership certificate

-• your deed poll
+• name change by deed poll: your deed poll certificate

 By post